 All income documentation must be retained on file and submitted to the Agency in the Loan Underwriting Package.
-For salaried and hourly employees, paystubs may be used if no more than 90 days old at the time the Underwriting Package is submitted to NCHFA and the Member has included related W-2's for the previous 2 years of employment.
+For salaried and hourly employees, paystubs may be used if no more than 90 days old at the time the Underwriting Package is submitted to NCHFA and the Member has included related W-2s for the previous 2 years of employment.
 A minimum of 60 days of YTD earnings (not more than 90 days old) must be submitted.
-In addition, NCHFA will need a Verification of Employment (VOE) which includes the employee's date of hire.
+In addition, NCHFA will need a Verification of Employment (VOE) which includes the employee's date of hire from current and previous employers covering 24 months of employment history.
 For self-employed borrowers, NCHFA will require 2 years of tax returns as well as a current Profit & Loss Statement.
 The home buyer's income and employment status must remain stable and unchanged from the time of verification through closing.